m-rosinsky/C-Tutorials/Python/3 - Data Types/README.md

 ---

-### Doubles
+### Floats

-Doubles (also referred to as floats) are numbers containing a decimal point (also referred to as _real_ numbers).
+Floats (also referred to as doubles) are numbers containing a decimal point (also referred to as _real_ numbers).
 These can also be positive or negative.

 Examples include: ```-3.0```, ```0.1```, ```-6.2```